 What to do When You’re Suddenly Working Remotely

 The coronavirus has abruptly thrust thousands of businesses into the strange waters of full-time remote work with little advance notice or preparation.
 Setting up remote working might sound easy in theory: after all, everyone has a computer and a phone.
 But as you try to organize a daily routine, your team might have trouble coordinating.
 All those opportunities for in-person communication have disappeared.
 Expectations for when and how you work have changed.
-You begin to realize that remote work really does require new tools and a different set of rules.
+You begin to realize that working remotely really does require new tools and a different set of rules.

-- Be Flexible, but not Too Flexible
+1. Be Flexible, but Not Too Flexible

 Many employees love the freedom that comes from working at home.
 They can wear their pajamas, sleep in, and avoid the commute.
 But the informality of working at home can be misleading.
 Distractions lurk everywhere and it is easy to fall out of a work routine.
 You should establish from the start what hours you expect your employees to be available.
 Your team needs some core hours in the day when you can trust that your emails will get answered or you can schedule a conference call.